sudhanshukmr7724/Medicine-Shop-Automation/README.md

 # MSA
-### Code Developed by, Grp-13 Grp-2, 2022
+### Code Developed by, Grp-13 Grp-II, 2022

-In this project I have deployed a Medical Store Management System as a Web App using PHP and MySQL
+In this project we have deployed a Medical Store Management System as a Web App using PHP and MySQL

 ### Softwares Used in this Project :
-- Sublime Text Editor for deploying the PHP files (You can use any text editor for developing the PHP codes)
+- Sublime Text Editor for deploying the PHP files.
 - XAMPP Control Server to establish connection between the database and the PHP files

 ### Utilities :